i2robert/cse185-project/README.md

 # File Format

 The input file must be in FASTQ format.
 If the output file option is specified, then the output file will also be in FASTQ format.

+# Contributions

+This tool was developed by Isaac Roberts, based on the functionality of the tool `sickle`.

+Code for the argument parser and the command line tool setup was heavily inspired by Melissa Gymrek's demo project: `https://github.com/gymreklab/cse185-demo-project/`.